rhomobile/rhomobile-docs/docs/en/hosted/guide/remote-build-guide.md

 # Remote Build Guide
-This guide will assist you in building your apps using the remote build capabilities rhomobile.com.
+This guide will assist you in building your apps using the remote build capabilities of [rhomobile.com](http://rhomobile.com/index.html).
 Using this tool you will be able to build for any of the platforms that we support regardless of your computer hardware.
 That means you will be able to build iOS apps even if you are using a Windows computer and build Windows Mobile apps even if you are using an Apple computer.
 There are however, a few limitations to this build process and we have listed them [below](#remote-build-limitations).

 ## Support Matrix
 The following is a table showing the versions of Rhodes that are supported for which platforms concerning cloud builds.
 Note that the end of life date is simply an estimate and will not necessarily be exact to the day.